JoepvanDam/data-agent/test/o1-mini/results.md

     "Formatted": "The 'Budget' column contains 104 entries with an average (mean) budget of 9.56 million, a median budget of 7.50 million, and a standard deviation of 7.20 million.
 The budget values range from a minimum of 1.00 million to a maximum of 25.00 million."
 }
 ```
-Technically wrong.
-The model assumes that the numbers are in millions.
+The 'try' is a successful format, but it's an accuracy error, because the model makes the assumption that the numbers are millions instead of floats.
+Thus, it did not accurately format the answer.

 ### Attempt = 2
 #### What are some of the descriptive statistics (mean, median) for the 'Budget' column?